oskarradon/Lux/README.md

 By **Oskar Radon and Haley Bristol**

 #### Description
-Simple portfolio page using Sass and the Bourbon Neat grid system.
+Simple responsive portfolio page using Sass and the Bourbon Neat grid system.
+View a live version (here)[http://oskarradon.github.io/Lux/]

 #### Technologies Used
 Sass, CSS, HTML